Important information for parents and guardians

-Why is the vaccine being offered to all children aged 12 – 15?
+Why is the vaccine being offered to all children aged 12 to 15?

 Our aim in offering the vaccine to the population is to protect people and reduce the illness and deaths caused by this virus.

-Getting a COVID-19 vaccine should protect your child and those around them from getting COVID-19.
+Getting a COVID-19 vaccine should protect your child and those around them from getting seriously ill with COVID-19.
 Though serious illness from COVID-19 is rare in this age group, they are even less likely to become seriously ill with COVID-19 if they are vaccinated.

 COVID-19 vaccines are very highly recommended by the National Immunisation Advisory Committee (NIAC) for children who: